Why Does the Peugeot 1.2 Puretech Fail So Often?

 High Oil Consumption

 One cause could be a faulty PCV valve, which can be easily replaced, however the most common fault is with the Piston Rings.
-The oil control ring is responsible for allowing oil to pass through and lubricate the cylinder walls for smooth piston operation.
-There is a consistent fault with these rings allowing an excess of oil to pass through and burn up at a rapid rate.
+The oil control ring is responsible for restricting the amount of oil which passes through and lubricates the cylinder walls for smooth piston operation.
+There is a known fault with these rings, where they can become clogged with carbon, allowing an excess of oil to pass through and burn up at a rapid rate.

 Engines Recalled